animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 I wanted to donate to his campaign early, from a link in one of his emails.
 My mom cautioned me that the email might've been spam because my description sounded too good to be true.
 He wasn’t a household name yet.
 She doesn’t think that anymore.
 We both ended up donating, multiple times.
 But he was an unlikely figure in any politics, American or otherwise, devoted to principled [governance](https://github.com/animal-tree/Governance/blob/main/Does-Nature-Endorse%3F.md), e.g. universal healthcare, not politics.

-The girlfriend I mentioned earlier, [who remarked on my cuticles](#i-didnt-mention-fingernails-fingernails-regrowth), that rhymed with my grandma’s perhaps unusual remark about our fingernails, and I, actually bonded because of our shared love of Bernie Sanders, in 2016, the same semester my grandma had joined my grandpa at the platform of his last train, where her Medicare benefits were also finally relinquished to the world.
+The girlfriend I mentioned earlier, [who remarked on my cuticles](#i-didnt-mention-fingernails-fingernails-regrowth), that rhymed with my grandma’s perhaps unusual remark about our fingernails, and I, actually bonded because of our shared love of Bernie Sanders, in 2016, the same semester my grandma had joined my grandpa at the platform of his last train, where her Medicare benefits were finally relinquished to the world.

 But I bring him up now because the rest of this book is going to point to some serious problems more specifically, and address the specific reforms I've been referencing, specifically.
 These are reforms that aren't redundant to the ones Bernie Sanders has already pointed out, and unlike many bleeding-hearts who’ve copied him since, I’m sincere, and mine is gushing to the floor.
 How to transition into this?
 Well...